 9. Are there sustainability requirements or guidelines for events hosted at the medical school?
 2 Every event hosted at the medical school must abide by sustainability criteria.
 1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
-0 There are no sustainability guidelines for medical school events.
-Score explanation: To our knowledge, no sustainability guidelines exist for medical school events.
+0 0 There are no sustainability guidelines for medical school events.
+Score explanation: There are no sustainability guidelines for events hosted at the Medical School.

-10. Does your medical school have programs and initiatives to assist with making lab s spaces more environmentally sustainable?
+10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?